difepare/leo-ops-console/README.md

-# leo-ops-console
-Mini mission operations lab for simulated LEO satellite telemetry
 # LEO Ops Console

+Mini mission operations lab for simulated LEO satellite telemetry.

-A small mission-operations lab that turns simulated satellite telemetry into alerts, priorities, and an actionable recommendation.
+This project turns one hour of simulated satellite telemetry into alerts, priorities, and one actionable recommendation.

-This project simulates one hour of a LEO satellite mission and walks through a full operations pipeline:

-**telemetry → thresholds → trends → composite alerts → severity → recommendation → ops console**
+**Pipeline:** telemetry → thresholds → trends → composite alerts → severity → recommendation → ops console

 ## What it does